nikalexo/vccrosshair/README.md

 > Confidence: 0.6815684510145337
 > The most significant feature was: Average added line count (per file count)
 ```

+## Exceptions
+Vccrosshair will not work on commits that:
+* do not alter any C/C++ files
+* are merge commits

 ## Dataset
 The dataset the classifier was trained on is soon to be released along with a paper that dives deep into its creation.
 I will link to it here upon release!